 “Look deep into nature, and then you will understand everything better.”

 Used as a natural sleep therapy through the ages, the polyphenols in Magnolia Bark relax the mind and induce sleep.
-This extract acts as a sedative to lower stress and anxiety and is said to lengthen time spent in both slow wave sleep and REM sleep.
+This extract acts as a sedative which lowers stress and anxiety, providing better sleep by increasing both slow wave sleep and REM sleep.

 Technically a hormone, Melatonin is naturally produced by the body.
 Just as Vitamin D is produced by exposing your body to sunlight, exposure to darkness triggers the body’s production of Melatonin.